telerik/blazor-docs/components/contextmenu/overview.md

 }
 ````

+## Data Binding

+To show any items, the Blazor Context Menu requires a data source that you can provide through the `Data` property.
+The Context Menu allows you to display the items both as flat data and hierarchically.
+[Read more about the Blazor Context Menu data binding...]({%slug contextmenu-data-binding-overview%})

+## Customize per Target

+The same context menu can easily be attached to many targets, or you can use its `ShowAsync(x, y)` method to show it explicitly based on your business logic needs, data and events.
+Read more in the [Integration]({%slug contextmenu-integration%}) article.

 ## Navigate Views

 A menu is often used to list pages, views or sections in an application so the user can navigate through them.
 To do that with a menu, you have two options: